aiidateam/aiida-core/docs/source/installation.rst

 Next steps:

-* set up aiida using :ref:`verdi quicksetup (New Users)<quicksetup>` or :ref:`verdi setup (Experienced Users)<setup>`
+* set up AiiDA using :ref:`verdi quicksetup (New Users)<quicksetup>` or :ref:`verdi setup (Experienced Users)<setup>`

 .. _create_db:

 Create a database
 -----------------

-Run the following to create a database for use with an aiida profile.
+Run the following to create a database for use with an AiiDA profile.
 Replace

 ``<username>``
    with a name containing your system username and the name of the profile

 ``<password>``
    with the password for this database user.
-Make sure to remember it, aiida will require it to setup your profile
+Make sure to remember it, AiiDA will require it to setup your profile

 .. code-block:: bash